noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 [Tokens](../examples/Tokens.gql)

-* Lastly, if you are using the [Enjin Panel](https://cloud.enjin.io) you will notice, when minting your newly created asset you will also see the token ID on the panel
+* Lastly, if you are using the [Enjin Panel](https://cloud.enjin.io) you will notice, when minting your newly created asset, you can also see the token ID on the panel:

 ![Token Id](../docs/images/tokenId.png)

-**Please note:** You will need to wait for it to be confirmed and scraped from the blockchain first.
+**Please note:** You will need to wait for it to be confirmed and scraped on the blockchain first.